What is Wharton’s MBA Program for Executives?

-Wharton delivers our undiluted MBA curriculum to working professionals through our executive MBA program in Philadelphia and San Francisco.
-Wharton emphasizes an intensive core in general management and an unmatched selection of electives in a residential every-other-weekend format tailored for working professionals
+Wharton delivers an undiluted MBA curriculum to working professionals through the MBA Program for Executives, comprised of three cohorts who each represent a diverse pool of experienced professionals.
+Wharton emphasizes an intensive core in general management and an unmatched selection of electives in a format tailored for working professionals.
+See the two-year class calendar.

 Year 2: June – May